 - The dollar index, which measures the greenback against a basket of six major rivals, fell 0.33% in an overnight trade and was last trading little changed, as the euro inched higher amid narrowing spreads in U.S.-euro zone debt yields and strong growth data in the region.

-- Markets now awaits the U.S. non-farm payrolls report, due later today, which is expected to show job gains of 190,000 for December according to economists poll.
+- Markets now await the U.S. non-farm payrolls report, due later today, which is expected to show job gains of 190,000 for December according to economists poll.